 Gotten engaged recently?
 Congratulations!
 Now, it’s time to plan a wedding.
 After you pop the question, there’s a lot to be done before the big day.
 If your fiance, wedding planner, or both are doing most of the wedding planning heavy lifting, there are still some tasks you can take on that can make a big difference in everything running smoothly.
 After all, the big day is about both you and your spouse to be, so why not participate in planning it?
+Read through our ultimate wedding checklist for grooms and get started!

 A year out